 Towing and labor coverage– Roadside assistance and towing are covered by this type of coverage.
 You never know what will happen on the road, so for a little bit extra, this provides a lot of coverage.

 According to our research, Iowa is the 6th most affordable state to purchase auto insurance coverage in–with average rates roughly $1,118 a year.
-While your rate will vary based on a number of factors, on average, the most affordable rates are offered through the following companies:
+While the rate for your auto insurance policy will vary based on a number of factors, on average, the most affordable rates are offered through the following companies:

 |Average Annual Rates|

-Shopping around can help you save.
+Comparison shopping can help you save.
 We recommend requesting quotes from at least three different providers so you ensure you’re getting the best rates.
-Don’t forget to check back in every year too because auto insurance premiums are often on the move as much as your car.
+Don’t forget to check back in every year too because auto insurance rates are often on the move as much as your car.

 Why Your Insurance Premium Is Unique

 How your premiums are determined can be complicated.
-Companies use a number of factors to help decide your risk factor, but not each factor is weighted the same way.
+Companies use a number of factors to help decide your risk factor, but the different factors are not always weighted the same way.
 For example, one insurance company may think if you have a PhD, you are a low risk driver, while another may not even use your education level to calculate premiums.
 Here are some factors that may cause your premium to go up or down, including: